rogerthat39/100-days-of-code/log.md

 **Today's Progress:** Started the [Intermediate Algorithm](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting) FreeCodeCamp module.

 **Thoughts:** Some of these problems are quite difficult.
 I'm probably going to have to take a few days to complete this one, which is good, since it means it's really stretching the limits of what I'm able to do!

+## Day 86: 17 February, 2019

+**Today's Progress:** Continued with the [Intermediate Algorithm](https://learn.freecodecamp.org/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting) FreeCodeCamp module.

+**Thoughts:** This is taking a bit longer than I thought they were going to.
+I've been creating my own solution that works, and then looking at what other people have tried and discovering that there are multiple better ways of doing it.
+Hopefully reading and understanding the other solutions will allow me to write better code next time?